lmc297/bactaxR/README.md

 ## References

 Carroll, Laura M., Martin Wiedmann, Jasna Kovac.
+2020.
+"Proposal of a Taxonomic Nomenclature for the *Bacillus cereus* Group Which Reconciles Genomic Definitions of Bacterial Species with Clinical and Industrial Phenotypes." *mBio* 11(1): e00034-20; DOI: 10.1128/mBio.00034-20.

+Carroll, Laura M., Martin Wiedmann, Jasna Kovac.
 2019.
 "Proposal of a taxonomic nomenclature for the *Bacillus cereus* group which reconciles genomic definitions of bacterial species with clinical and industrial phenotypes." *bioRxiv* 779199; doi: https://doi.org/10.1101/779199.